TRaSH-Guides/Guides/docs/Glossary/index.md

 ### PAR (PAR2) Files

-PAR and PAR2 files are "Parity Archive Volume" files primarily used in Usenet as a means to attempt repairing incomplete or corrupted files.
-The presence of these files, however, is not always a guarantee that "reconstruction" of the original data is possible.
+PAR and PAR2 files, or 'Parity Archive Volume' files, are primarily used in Usenet to help repair incomplete or corrupted files.
+However, their presence does not always guarantee successful reconstruction of the original data.

 ### Peer